 - If you are suing about damage to your house that occurred in Tama County.

 - If you have an issue with your Landlord returning the security deposit and the rented unit was in Tama County then you would be able to sue your landlord in Tama County Small Claims Court (you would also be able to sue your landlord in the small claims court in the county where they live).

 What Kinds of Cases Go to Tama County Small Claims Court?

 You can always sue an individual Tama County Small Claims Court if they live in Tama County.
 You can always sue a company in Tama County Small Claims Court if their business is located in Tama County.
 Small claims courts can only hear specific types of cases.
-Most small claims courts can only hear civil cases involving small amounts of money, usually around $10,000 or less.
+Most small claims courts can only hear civil cases involving small amounts of money.
 Tama County Small Claims Court can hear Civil Court Cases, such as: